-2.10 Takeover and privatisation by scheme of arrangement or capital reorganisation

-Except with the consent of the Executive, where any person seeks to use a scheme of arrangement or capital reorganisation to acquire or privatise a company, the scheme or capital reorganisation may only be implemented if, in addition to satisfying any voting requirements imposed by law:-

-- (a) the scheme or the capital reorganisation is approved by at least 75% of the votes attaching to the disinterested shares that are cast either in person or by proxy at a duly convened meeting of shareholders; and - (b) the number of votes cast against the resolution to approve the scheme or the capital reorganisation at such meeting is not more than 10% of the votes attaching to all disinterested shares.
+2.10 Takeover and privatisation by scheme of arrangement or capital reorganisation Except with the consent of the Executive, where any person seeks to use a scheme of arrangement or capital reorganisation to acquire or privatise a company, the scheme or capital reorganisation may only be implemented if, in addition to satisfying any voting requirements imposed by law:- - (a) the scheme or the capital reorganisation is approved by at least 75% of the votes attaching to the disinterested shares that are cast either in person or by proxy at a duly convened meeting of the holders of the disinterested shares; and - (b) the number of votes cast against the resolution to approve the scheme or the capital reorganisation at such meeting is not more than 10% of the votes attaching to all disinterested shares.
 The Executive may aggregate any series of transactions of which the scheme of arrangement or capital reorganisation forms part to determine whether such transactions taken together effectively assist a person to obtain or consolidate control or acquire or privatise a company.
-The Executive will normally only waive the requirements of the Takeovers Code and in particular this Rule 2.10 in the case of a scheme or capital reorganisation under which:-

-- (a) there is no substantial change in percentage shareholding of any shareholder; - (b) there is no acquisition or consolidation of control by any person or a group of persons; and
+The Executive will normally only waive the requirements of the Takeovers Code and in particular this Rule 2.10 in the case of a scheme or capital reorganisation under which:- (a) there is no substantial change in percentage shareholding of any shareholder; July 2018 TC-2.7

-(c) except as a result of any debt restructuring to which the company is a party, shareholders' economic interests in the company are not affected by implementation of the proposal.

-2.11 Exercise of rights of compulsory acquisition

-Except with the consent of the Executive, where any person seeks to acquire or privatise a company by means of an offer and the use of compulsory acquisition rights, such rights may only be exercised if, in addition to satisfying any requirements imposed by law, acceptances of the offer and purchases (in each case of the disinterested shares) made by the offeror and persons acting in concert with it during the period from the date of the announcement of a firm intention to make an offer to the expiry of the 4-month period after the date of the initial offer document total 90% of the disinterested shares.
+- (b) there is no acquisition or consolidation of control by any person or a group of persons; and - (c) except as a result of any debt restructuring to which the company is a party, shareholders' economic interests in the company are not affected by implementation of the proposal.
+2.11 Exercise of rights of compulsory acquisition Except with the consent of the Executive, where any person seeks to acquire or privatise a company by means of an offer and the use of compulsory acquisition rights, such rights may only be exercised if, in addition to satisfying any requirements imposed by law, acceptances of the offer and purchases (in each case of the disinterested shares) made by the offeror and persons acting in concert with it during the period of 4 months after posting the initial offer document total 90% of the disinterested shares.
+Notes to Rule 2: